kstenschke/doShell/README.md

 This project is a transpiler and an interpreter for running DoShell scripts.

-DoShell aims at providing a unified cross-platform option for non-headless browser automation via extended shell script.
+DoShell aims at providing a cross-platform option for non-headless browser automation via extended shell script.
 It is helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.